Air transportation safety investigation A17C0146

 - There are 30 ATR 42 aircraft registered in Canada.

 - Records indicate the captain and first officer were certified and qualified for the flight in accordance with existing regulations.

 - Investigators determined the flight's takeoff weight was about 35 370 pounds, below the maximum structural takeoff weight and the centre of gravity was within limits.

 - Investigators analyzed the aircraft performance based on the aircraft weight and balance, and weather and runway conditions on the day of the occurrence.

 Flight data recorder and cockpit voice recorder (FDR/CVR)

 - The aircraft was equipped with an FDR and CVR as required by regulation.
 The FDR/CVR were recovered in good condition from the wreckage.

-- TSB specialists have extracted data from the recorders and continue to analyze it.
+- TSB specialists have extracted and analyzed data from the recorders.

 - A detailed weather analysis for the area on the day of the accident has been completed.